Information about table definitions is stored both in the

 Drop the intermediate table by issuing a

-TABLE statement, prefixing the name of the table
+DROP TABLEstatement, prefixing the name of the table with

 mysql> DROP TABLE `#mysql50##sql-ib87`; Query OK, 0 rows affected (0.01 sec)